laurasoutar/WhoWantsLunch/README.md

 - `SCHEME` - the protocol used to access the application (e.g. *http*).
 See above.
 - `SLACK_CLIENT_ID` - the Slack app client ID.
 This can be found in the Slack setup steps above.
 - `SLACK_CLIENT_SECRET` - the Slack app client secret.
 See above.
+- `SLACK_VERIFICATION_TOKEN` - the token used to verify that received Slack messages have not been forged.
+See above.

 The following lists each of the commands that can be used to run parts of the application: